 Explores vector spaces, matrices, linear transformations, matrix representation, eigenvalues, and eigenvectors.
-Prerequisite: MAT 202 (Contact hours - 45)
+(Contact hours - 45)

-MAT 261 - Differential Equations with Engineering Applications 4 Credits
+MAT 261 - Differential Equations with Engineering Applications - GT-MA1 4 Credits

 This course introduces ordinary differential equations.
 The content of this course includes all the topics of MAT 265 Differential Equations with an additional emphasis on applications and problem solving.
 A graphing calculator is required for this course.
-(Contact hours - 60)

-MAT 265 - Differential Equations 3 Credits
+MAT 265 - Differential Equations - GT-MA1 3 Credits